sillsdev/transcriber/README.md

 npm run stamp # this creates a file with the date to display in the version
 ```

-Building the project will determine if all dependencies have been met:
+Building the project to determine if all dependencies have been met:

 ```
 npm run build